trifectatechfoundation/teach-rs/slides/A1-intro-to-rust.md

 layout: section
 ---

-# Anyone have experience with Rust?
+# Anyone has experience with Rust?

 ---
 layout: cover